NCES CCD 2024-25 84 schools OH

 How the Dayton Public-School Landscape Breaks Down

 Dayton, OH enrolls 31,320 students across 84 public schools reporting to the National Center for Education Statistics.
 Of those, 23 are charter schools, giving families genuine alternatives to the traditional neighbourhood assignment model.
-The average student-teacher ratio across the city is 16.8:1, Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.
+The average student-teacher ratio across the city is 17.8:1, and the composite quality score, derived from student-teacher ratio, counselor access, gifted-program availability, and CRDC attendance data, averages 36.8/100.
+Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.

 Dayton school enrollment varies 3.6× across entities